 Designed by Joseph Whitehead and cast in bronze by Thames Dillon Works in Surrey, the memorial was unveiled on 11 February 1905 by the then mayor of Port Elizabeth, Alexander Fettes.

 The final indignity to this statue was when it was made riderless by supporters of the #RhodesMustFall Campaign last year.
-In April 2015 the Economic Freedom Fighters, Julius Malema’s EFF, decided to vandalise the memorial because of their perceived perverted idea that it celebrates something linked to the Apartheid era and pushed the soldier giving the horse water over.
-The monument wasn’t about the soldier but about him showing the animal compassion.
-Compassion these hooligans didn’t show the memory of these horses.
+In April 2015 the Economic Freedom Fighters, Julius Malema’s EFF, decided to vandalise the memorial because of their convoluted and distorted idea that it celebrates something linked to the Apartheid era and pushed the soldier, supplying the horse with water, over.
+The focus of the monument was not about the soldier but about his showing the animal compassion, empathy that these hooligans did not show for the memory of these horses.

 British mounts were not the only equine casualties of the war.
 The South African Boers lost large numbers of their legendary boerperde (“farmer’s horses”).
 The heritage of these horses dates back to 1652, when Jan van Riebeeck arrived in the Cape with Berber-Arabian ponies from Java.

 Not many years after Van Riebeeck, a ship carrying 14 Arabian horses to Persia ran aground near Cape Town.
 The horses made it to shore, only to be captured and added to Van Riebeeck’s stables.

 Around 250 years later, during the South African War, the boerperde contributed to the Boer soldier’s international fame as a skilled horseman.